 Recommended Platinum Pens

-One of the most interesting pens in Platinum’s line is the unassuming Platinum PTL-5000A ($36.53).
+One of the most interesting pens in Platinum’s line is the unassuming Platinum PTL-5000A (Check on Amazon).
 It’s an entry-level gold nib pen that sells for under $60, US street price.
 This is almost unheard of and about the cheapest gold nib pen sold today.